Flashing Yellow Arrows |

 These

-louvers worked reasonably well, but also reduced the visibility of the
+louvers worked reasonably well for that purpose, but also reduced the visibility of the

 green signal